rickb777/sqlgen2/docs/tags.md

 }
 ```

 You don't always have to do this because your types (such as `MyStruct`) are inspected and will normally be auto-detected.
 However, for struct types that contain other fields, ambiguity arises.
 You can use this setting to resolve the ambiguity; otherwise the internal fields will be treated as table columns.

 In the example above, `Stuff` is treated as a single database column and `MyStruct` must provide `Scan` and `Value` methods.
+No fields within `MyStruct` are inspected; they are ignored instead.

 ### Text Encoding